warunasrinath/me/README.md

 ![Machine Learning Waruna Srinath](https://github.com/warunasrinath/me/assets/56961480/385ee23c-3607-448b-b996-2991199845fd)

+**Final Year Research**
+- A Model that can predict the infection probability level of gastritis

+Data Cleaning and Feature Engineering:- Conducted data cleaning and feature engineering on the NLM dataset to enhance data quality.
+Utilized the Random Forest algorithm to develop a data-driven healthcare model for gastritis risk assessment, integrating it with Docker Container, GitHub, and Heroku Cloud Deployment

 ## 🌐 PROFESSIONAL PROJECTS EXPERIENCE:

-1. Segmentation of Customer Details Based on Shopping Transactions
-2. Creation of an AI Model for Evaluating Website Aesthetics
+1. Creation of an ML Model for Evaluating Website Aesthetics
-3. Automation of Camera Light for Jetson Nano Robots in Surgical Procedures
+2. Automation of Camera Light for Jetson Nano Robots in Surgical Procedures
+3. Segmentation of Customer Details Based on Shopping Transactions
 4. Model for Predicting Gastritis Infection Probability
 5. Neural Network Models for Molecular Property Prediction in Cheminformatics
 6. Automated Content Summarization and Keyword Extraction for News Aggregation
 7. Q & A LLM system for common diseases [On going](waiting)